 - 3.1.
-Intercom will ensure that all staff and volunteers: - are aware of their responsibility to make sure adults are not at risk of harm. - have read and signed this Safeguarding Adults Policy and are aware of their responsibilities in safeguarding adults at risk.
+Intercom will ensure that all staff and volunteers: - Are aware of their responsibility to make sure adults are not at risk of harm. - Know who the Designated Safeguarding Lead for Intercom Trust is and has their contact details (Found on Page 1) - Have read and signed this Safeguarding Adults Policy and are aware of their responsibilities in safeguarding adults at risk. - Know that any concerns must discussed with their Line Manager or either the CEO, Operations Manager, or Safeguarding Trustee. - Know that the wellbeing of those at risk of harm will be put first with their views and wishes respected unless there are overriding reasons not to - Know that any actions taken will respect the rights and dignity of all those involved and be proportionate to the risk of harm. - Ensure that safeguarding concerns are recorded in a detailed, accurate manner and stored confidentially and securely in line with Data Protection and Confidentiality policy and procedures. - 3.2.
+In addition, Intercom will ensure that all staff and volunteers who come into contact with service users: - have achieved at least level 2 safeguarding training, refreshed every 2 years. - have enhanced DBS checked as part of the recruitment process. - have been recruited through Safer recruitment practices in which staff are trained. - 3.3.
+All Staff are responsible for: - Remaining alert at all times to the possibility of abuse. - Working collaboratively with other agencies to safeguard and protect the health and well-being of people who use services. - Recognising the impact of diversity, beliefs & values of people. - Appropriate record keeping and management. - Discussing any concern about the health and well-being of an adult at risk with their Line Manager or the CEO, Operations Manager, or Safeguarding Trustee.

-- know that any concerns must discussed with either Andy Hunt (CEO and Safeguarding Lead), Julia Boas (Deputy Director and Deputy Safeguarding Lead) or Helen Casson (Safeguarding Trustee). - 3.2.
-In addition, Intercom will ensure that all staff and volunteers who come into contact with service users: - have achieved at least level 2 safeguarding training, refreshed every 2 years. - have enhanced DBS checked as part of the recruitment process. - 3.3.
-All Staff are responsible for: - Remaining alert at all times to the possibility of abuse. - Working collaboratively with other agencies to safeguard and protect the health and well-being of people who use services. - Recognising the impact of diversity, beliefs & values of people. - Appropriate record keeping and management. - Discussing any concern about the health and well-being of an adult at risk with the Deputy Director, CEO or Safeguarding Trustee. - Following safeguarding policies and best practice. - Contributing to actions required including information sharing and attending meetings. - 3.4.
-Contributing to actions required including information sharing and attending meetings.
+- Following safeguarding policies and best practice. - Contributing to actions required including information sharing and attending meetings.